-Sue Anne Bell, PhD, FNP-BC
+Sue Anne Bell, Ph.D., FNP-BC

 University of Michigan School of Nursing